How to Connect Chrome DevTools MCP Server to AI Coding Assistants

 new mcp server in gemini cli

-Once installed, you can start interacting with it directly through prompts in your AI assistant.
-For example:
+Once installed, interact with the server through prompts in your AI assistant.
+Here are practical use cases:

 Advanced Features